Colony of Virginia: Northern Neck Proprietary

 In the period following the English Civil War, the exiled King Charles II hoped to shore up the loyalty of several of his supporters by granting them a significant area of mostly uncharted land to control as a proprietary in Virginia (a claim that would only be valid were the king to return to power).
 While under the jurisdiction of the Virginia Colony, the proprietary maintained complete control of the granting of land within that territory (and revenues obtained from it) until after the American Revolution.
-The grant was for the land between the Rappahannock and Potomac Rivers, which included the titular Northern Neck, but as time went on also would include all of what is today Northern Virginia and into West Virginia.
+The grant was for the land between the Rappahannock and Potomac Rivers, which included the titular Northern Neck, but as time went on, also would include all of what is today Northern Virginia and into West Virginia.
 Due to ambiguities of the text of the various grants causing disputes between the proprietary and the colonial government, the tract was finally demarcated via the Fairfax Line in 1746.

 Government and law

 In the initial years under the Virginia Company, the colony was governed by a council, headed by a council president.
-From 1611 to 1618, under the orders of Sir Thomas Dale, the settlers of the colony were under a regime of civil law that became known as Dale's Code.Under a charter from the company in 1618, a new model of governance was put in place in 1619, which created a House of Burgesses.
+From 1611 to 1618, under the orders of Sir Thomas Dale, the settlers of the colony were under a regime of civil law that became known as Dale's Code.
+Under a charter from the company in 1618, a new model of governance was put in place in 1619, which created a House of Burgesses.
 On July 30, 1619, burgesses met at Jamestown Church as the first elected representative legislative assembly in the New World.
-The legal system in the colony was thereafter based around the English common law.
+The legal system in the colony was thereafter based on the provisions of its royal charter and English common law.

-For much of the history of the royal colony, the formal appointed governor was absentee, often remaining in England.
+For much of the history of the royal colony, the formally appointed governor was absentee, often remaining in England.
 In his stead, a series of acting or lieutenant governors who were physically present held actual authority.
 In the later years of its history, as it became increasingly civilized, more governors made the journey.

 The first settlement in the colony, Jamestown, served as the capital and main port of entry from its founding until 1699.
-During this time, a series of statehouses (capitols) were used and subsequently consumed by fires (both accidental, and in the case of Bacon's Rebellion, intentional).
-Following such a fire, in 1699 the capital was relocated inland, away from the swampy clime of Jamestown to Middle Plantation, renamed Williamsburg.
-The capital of Virginia remained in Williamsburg, until it was moved further inland to Richmond in 1779 during the American Revolution.
+During this time, a series of statehouses (capitols) were used and subsequently consumed by fires (accidental and intentional in the case of Bacon's Rebellion).
+Following such a fire, in 1699, the capital was relocated inland, away from the swampy clime of Jamestown, to Middle Plantation, renamed Williamsburg.
+The capital of Virginia remained in Williamsburg until it was moved further inland to Richmond in 1779 during the American Revolution.